Skip to main content

 TypeDescription

-AutomationReferences a workflow built on the canvas with connected steps
+AutomationReferences a workflow built on the automation canvas

 SleepPauses execution for a specified duration before continuing